Thomas L. Brewer – Biography – March 2019

+He was a Lead Author of the chapter on International Cooperation for the Fifth Assessment of the Intergovernmental Panel on Climate Change (IPCC), and a convener of the E15 group on Measures to Address Climate Change and the Trade System.
 He is co-author of a World Bank Discussion Paper, “Carbon Market Clubs and the New Paris Regime,” and he is author of The United States in a Warming World: The Political Economy of Government, Business and Public Responses to Climate Change (Cambridge University Press).

+He has been a consultant to the World Bank, the United Nations Conference on Trade and Development (UNCTAD), and the Organisation for Economic Cooperation and Development (OECD).
 He has been a Visiting Senior Research Fellow at Oxford University in the Smith School for Enterprise and the Environment, and he has been a Schöller Foundation Senior Research Fellow at Friedrich-Alexander University in Nuremberg, Germany.
-He has been a consultant to the World Bank, the United Nations Conference on Trade and Development (UNCTAD), and the Organisation for Economic Cooperation and Development (OECD).
+He is an emeritus faculty member of Georgetown University in Washington, DC.

 Copies of publications, papers and presentations are available at the following web sites: